Lingfield created an Educational Trust under lay management at the beginning of 1987, establishing a Board of Governors.

 Mr Peter Samuels - Trustee and Governor

 Peter was educated at Horley Bi-lateral School (Grammar) and is a Fellow of the Institute of Chartered Accountants in England and Wales having qualified in 1972.
 In the ten years to 1988 he was Finance Director and Managing Director of an engineering group.
 Thereafter he established a corporate finance advisory practice that he continues to head today.
-Peter has lived in Lingfield for 29 years and is married with two daughters who both attended Lingfield.
+Peter has lived in Lingfield for many years and is married with two daughters who both attended Lingfield.
 He is interested in all sports and enjoys reading and music, having played the guitar since his teens.

 Appointed to the Board in 1999